-But, before you can change your organization, you will likely need to change yourself.
-In order to be credible, you will have to as Gandhi said, “become the change you want to see in the organization.”
+But, before you can change your organization, you will need to change yourself.
+To be credible, you will have to, as Gandhi said, “become the change you want to see in the organization.”
 The ITT Executive Summary describes several characteristics that comprise the “Innovator’s Persona.”
 The ITT report also describes eight critical skills of the innovator (p.
 11).
 I hope you will download and study the ITT Executive Summary and use it to improve innovation in your organization.
 As Deming is quoted as saying, “survival is optional, no one has to change” or in this case, innovate.

 Innovation Think Tank Executive Summary

 According to John Timmerman (ASQ Chairman of the Board of Directors, 2013), “the key themes identified by the Innovation Think Tank provide an important framework of critical questions and success factors that ASQ will need to consider in developing a credible and viable solution for the innovation challenge” (ASQ, 2013, p.
 2).
 Thanks to ASQ, the Innovation Think Tank Executive Summary is now available for everyone to use. | Download

 ASQ (2013).
 Innovation is Quality for Tomorrow: ASQ Innovation Think Tank Executive Summary (pp. 12).
 Milwaukee: American Society for Quality.